bouge13a/TM4C_Game_controller/README.md

 Flash the .out file to the TM4C using LMFLash.
 Use putty to connect to the TI stellaris virtual COM port.
-Press TAB to toggle through the serial debug "pages"
+Press TAB to toggle through the serial debug "pages" Run the python script in the scripts directory to stream HID values on the HOST computer.